danstacy1/Project_2/README.md

 Schema (model)
 - Players
  - name: string
+ - positon: string
  - team: string
+ - age: number

+- Comments
- - age: string
+ - note: string
- - readyToEat: boolean
+ - author:
+        - type: mongoose.Schema.Types.ObjectId,// this will be a single User
+        - ref: 'User'// this is the string value from the model creation